 Bishop Dunn Memorial School expects students to perform to the best of their capabilities.
 Teachers are expected to evaluate student progress on a regular basis.
 Students will be given quizzes or tests regularly.
-After a test is graded, it will be entered into TADS Educate in as timely a manner as possible.
-Parents/guardians are required to check their child's grades and academic progress by accessing the Parent Portal regularly.
-If a parent/guardian has a question about tests, quizzes, or participation/homework grades, it is their responsibility to contact their child's teacher or teachers.
+After a test is graded, it will be entered into FACTS Family Portal in as timely a manner as possible.
+Parents/guardians are required to check their child's grades by accessing the Parent Portal regularly to check on their child's academic progress.
+If a parent/guardian has a question about tests, quizzes or participation/homework grades, it is their responsibility to contact their child's teacher or teachers.